huggingface/datasets/docs/source/about_dataset_load.rst

 Let's begin with a basic Explain Like I'm Five.

-At first, :func:`datasets.load_dataset` downloads and imports the dataset loading script associated with the requested dataset from the Hugging Face Hub.
+For community datasets, :func:`datasets.load_dataset` downloads and imports the dataset loading script associated with the requested dataset from the Hugging Face Hub.
 The Hub is a central repository where all the Hugging Face datasets and models are stored.
 Code in the loading script defines the dataset information (description, features, URL to the original files, etc.), and tells 🤗 Datasets how to generate and display examples from it.

+If you are working with a canonical dataset, :func:`datasets.load_dataset` downloads and imports the dataset loading script from Github.

 .. seealso::

-   Read the :doc:`Share <./share>` section for a step-by-step guide on how to write your own dataset loading script!
+   Read the :doc:`Share <./share>` section to learn more about the difference between community and canonical datasets.
+This section also provides a step-by-step guide on how to write your own dataset loading script!

 The loading script downloads the dataset files from the original URL, generates the dataset and caches it in an Arrow table on your drive.
 If you've downloaded the dataset before, then 🤗 Datasets will reload it from the cache to save you the trouble of downloading it again.